conallkavanagh/2023-ca326-jfarrell-ckavanagh/docs/3-final-reports/technical_manual.md

 - string concatenation

 ### 2.2 User Characteristics and Objectives
-Describes the features of the user community, including their expected expertise with software systems and the application domain.
-Explain the objectives and requirements for the system from the user's perspective.
-It may include a "wish list" of desirable characteristics, along with more feasible solutions that are in line with the business objectives.

-Who are the intended users, older people, students etc… what is their technical ability (modest, adequate etc..)

 Users of the language will generally be complete beginners to programming of all ages.
 Their technical ability should be fairly novice, but be relatively proficient in using their computer, and be able to run programs from the command line.

 ### 2.3 Operational Scenarios
-This section should describe a set of scenarios that illustrate, from the user's perspective, what will be experienced when utilizing the system under various situations.
+> This section should describe a set of scenarios that illustrate, from the user's perspective, what will be experienced when utilizing the system under various situations.

-In the article Inquiry-Based Requirements Analysis (IEEE Software, March 1994), scenarios are defined as follows:
+> In the article Inquiry-Based Requirements Analysis (IEEE Software, March 1994), scenarios are defined as follows:
 In the broad sense, a scenario is simply a proposed specific use of the system.
 More specifically, a scenario is a description of one or more end-to-end transactions involving the required system and its environment.
 Scenarios can be documented in different ways, depending up on the level of detail needed.
 The simplest form is a use case, which consists merely of a short description with a number attached.
 More detailed forms are called scripts.

-Describe a “use case” for the system.
+> Describe a “use case” for the system.
 E,g, A user wants to do X, they log in and do..what ?

 Use case 1: I want to print hello world to the screen.